Dynamics of multi-resonant biholomorphisms: Dynamics of multi-resonant maps

 \begin{proposition} Let $F\in\Dif$ be $m$-resonant with respect to the first $r\le n$ eigenvalues.
 Assume that $|\l_j|=1$ for $j=1,\ldots, r$, $|\l_j|<1$ for $j=r+1,\dots, n$, and suppose that $F$ is parabolically attracting.
 Then for each attracting basin $B$ of~$F$ given by Theorem \ref{mainthm}, there exists a Fatou coordinate $\mu\colon B\to \C$. \end{proposition}

 \begin{proof} Let $B$ be one of the attracting basin of $F$ constructed as in Theorem \ref{mainthm}, and use the same notation as in the proof of Theorem \ref{mainthm}.
-From the proof of Theorem \ref{mainthm}, it follows that there exists $c\in\C$ such that
+Denoting by $U_\ell$ the $U$-coordinate of $\pi(F^{\circ\ell}(z))$ for $\ell\ge 0$, it follows from the proof of Theorem \ref{mainthm} that there exists $c\in\C$ such that